 Tracked changes (updated June 2024)

-If you are injured from being in this study, medical care is available to you at the University of Utah, as it is to all sick or injured people.
-The University of Utah has not set aside any money to pay the costs for such care.
-The University will work with you in an effort to address any such costs.
+If you are hurt from being in this study, you can choose to get medical care at the University of Utah.
+The University of Utah has not set aside any money to pay the costs of this medical care.
+The University will work with you to try to address any medical costs.

-Costs would be charged to you or your insurance company (if you have insurance), to the study sponsor or other third party (if applicable), to the extent those parties are responsible for paying for medical care you receive.
+Costs will be charged to you or your insurance company (if you have insurance).
+If the study has a sponsor , the costs may be charged to them.
+Costs can also be charged to others who may have responsibility for paying for your medical care.

 Since this is a research study, some health insurance plans may not pay for the costs.
 By signing this consent form you are not giving up your right to pursue legal action against any parties involved with this research.

 The University of Utah is a part of the government.
-If you are injured in this study and want to sue the University or the doctors, nurses, students, or other people who work for the University, special laws may apply.
+If you are hurt in this study and want to sue the University and its employees and students, special laws may apply.

 The Governmental Immunity Act of Utah is a law that controls when a person needs to bring a claim against the government and limits the amount of money a person may recover.
-See sections 63G -7-101 to -904 of the Utah Code.
+You can review sections 63G -7-101 to -904 of the Utah Code.

 Required Language with instructions (updated June 2024)